US Climate Bill: Accelerating Alternative Energy Efforts

 FASTECH: Committed to Alternative Fueling Infrastructure

-While this new law doesn’t address all the challenges we face in our battle against climate change, it does bring alternative energy initiatives into focus.
+While the IRA doesn’t address all the challenges we face in our fight against climate change, it does bring alternative energy initiatives into focus.

-If you’d like to play a role in making alternative energy infrastructure a reality, you’ve come to the right place.
-FASTECH is committed to leading the way in hydrogen, CNG and LNG technologies that are planet greener, cleaner, and more sustainable.
+Would you like to play a role in making alternative energy infrastructure a reality?
+If so, you’ve come to the right place.
+FASTECH is committed to leading the way in hydrogen, CNG and LNG technologies that are cleaner and more sustainable.